-Free agent Warren Cromartie signs a $2.5 million contract with the Tokyo Yomiuri Giants.
-The 30 year-old former Expo outfielder, considered to be best American player to date to leave the majors to play in Japan, will compile a .321 batting average along with 171 home runs and 558 RBIs during his seven seasons with the Nippon team.
+Free-agent Warren Cromartie signs a $2.5 million contract with the Tokyo Yomiuri Giants.
+The 30 year-old former Expo outfielder, considered to be best American player to date to leave the majors in his prime to play in Japan, will compile a .321 batting average along with 171 home runs and 558 RBIs during his seven seasons with the Nippon team.

 In the century's fourth-largest trade, the biggest since 1957, the Astros and Padres exchange a dozen players.
 Houston sends Ken Caminiti, Andujar Cedeno, Steve Finley, Roberto Petagine, Brian Williams, and a player to be named later (Sean Fesh) for Derek Bell, Doug Brocail, Ricky Gutierrez, Pedro Martinez, Phil Plantier, and Craig Shipley.

 The Tigers acquire two players when the team signs free-agent Gregg Jefferies to a two-year contract and trades outfield prospect Luis Gonzalez to the Diamondbacks for Karim Garcia.
 Jeffries finish his controversial 14-year major league career in Detroit with a lifetime .289 batting average.

 Outgoing New York City Mayor Rudolph Giuliani announces the Yankees and Mets have reached a tentative agreement with the city to build a pair of $800 million, retractable-roof stadiums.
 Mayor-elect Michael Bloomberg, who is concerned if the Big Apple can afford what is believed to be the largest private-public venture in baseball history, will have final word on the $1.6 billion cost of the proposed new ballparks agreements.